ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

 Online courses encourage data science aspirants to collect and learn all the essential information.
 This will indeed help them to get into the data science world.
 But only the course would not help them as much as  **capstone project certification**  would.

- **Yes, you hear right.
-I mentioned capstone project certification.**
+ **Yes, you read it right.
+I mentioned capstone project certification.

 In the present competitive data science job world, a course completion certificate is not enough to get a job.
 It is best if you have authentication of your practical skill.
 Here, Capstone project certification works like a wild card entry.